certifaction/hinsign-cli/README.md

   </tr>
 </table>

-The event data is hosted in anonymised form (without the content of the e-prescription and without patient information) by HIN in Switzerland.
+The event data is hosted in anonymised form (without the content of the E-Prescription and without patient information) by HIN in Switzerland.

-## 3. Integration of the E-prescription Switzerland service
+## 3. Integration of the E-Prescription Switzerland service

 ### 3.1 Architecture

-Issuing systems (PIS/KIS) integrate the E-prescription Switzerland service via the CLI, as shown in the diagram below.
-Patient and e-prescription data remains local and is never sent to HIN.
+Issuing systems (PIS/KIS) integrate the E-Prescription Switzerland service via the CLI, as shown in the diagram below.
+Patient and E-Prescription data remains local and is never sent to HIN.

 ![Architektur HIN Sign eRezept Service](./assets/Architektur_HIN_Sign_eRezept_Service.svg)

 ### 3.2 Authentication and authorisation

-For the various actions of the E-prescription Switzerland service, there are different requirements regarding the strength of authentication and authorisation.
+For the various actions of the E-Prescription Switzerland service, there are different requirements regarding the strength of authentication and authorisation.

 **Overview**